-- 5. Mindful use of values. - 6.
+- 1. Demonstration of attempt to reach a common good. - 2.
+Balancing of intrapersonal, interpersonal, and extrapersonal interests. - 3.
+Taking into account both short-and long-term factors. - 4.
+Justification for adaptation to, shaping of, and selection of environments. - 5.
+Mindful use of values. - 6.
 Overall quality (wisdom) of process of solution. - 7.
-Overall quality (wisdom) of the solution itself.359
+Overall quality (wisdom) of the solution itself.
+348

-Sternberg and his colleagues are validating this methodology, in part, in a pilot program teaching wisdom-related skills to middle school students in the U.S. Results of this program had not been released as of May 2006.360
+Sternberg and his colleagues are validating this methodology, in part, in a pilot program teaching wisdom-related skills to middle school students in the U.S. Results of this program had not been released as of May 2006.349

-One of Sternberg's most important and basic findings is that: "People are wise to the extent that they use their intelligence to seek a common good."361 In his "balance theory of wisdom," Sternberg formally defines wisdom as follows:
+One of Sternberg's most important and basic findings is that: "People are wise to the extent that they use their intelligence to seek a common good."
+In his "balance theory of wisdom," Sternberg formally defines wisdom as follows:

-[W]isdom is the application of intelligence, creativity, and knowledge to the common good by balancing intrapersonal (one's own), interpersonal (others'), and extrapersonal (institutional or other larger) interests over the long and short terms, through the mediation of values, so as to adapt to, shape, and select environments.362
+[W]isdom is the application of intelligence, creativity, and knowledge to the common good by balancing intrapersonal (one's own), interpersonal (others'), and extrapersonal (institutional or other larger) interests over the long and short terms, through the mediation of values, so as to adapt to, shape, and select environments.351

 Wisdom, for Sternberg, then is seen in the interaction between an individual and the situational context.
 Balancing of interests includes three possible courses of actions, which involve either adapting to an existing situation or environment, changing oneself or the situation to be more compatible with the interests involved, or, when the first two possibilities are not feasible, selecting the environment.
-By "selecting the environment," Sternberg means selecting a new situation, "leaving, for example, a job, a community, a marriage, or whatever."
-363
+By "selecting the environment,"